opensearch-project/project-website/_posts/2025-04-25-from-recipes-to-vectors-building-a-hybrid-search-app-with-opensearch.md

 meta_description: Learn how to build a hybrid search application from scratch using a publiclly available recipe data set from Kaggle.
 This guide explores data preparation, vectorization, and the use of OpenSearch for efficient search and retrieval.
 ---

 Ever wondered if OpenSearch can double as a vector database?
 Spoiler: it absolutely can.
 Whether you're building a modern search experience, exploring hybrid retrieval, or just curious about embeddings, OpenSearch makes it surprisingly straightforward to combine traditional relevance with semantic understanding.
-In this post, we’ll explore how to implement vector and hybrid search using a real-world recipe dataset from Kaggle — step by step, and fully in your control.
+In this post, we'll explore how to implement vector and hybrid search using a real-world recipe dataset from Kaggle—step by step, and fully in your control.

 ## Follow along